What CRC Actually Reviews

 Executive Risk Summary

-HIGH-LEVEL RISK OVERVIEW
+HIGH-LEVEL PAYROLL RISK OVERVIEW

 SEVERITY-BASED PRIORITISATION